zbh2047/zbh2047.github.io/_pages/about.md

 Hi!
 I'm Bohang Zhang (张博航), a Ph.D. graduate at Peking University, advised by [Prof. Liwei Wang](http://www.liweiwang-pku.com/).
 I also work closely with [Prof. Di He](https://dihe-pku.github.io/).
 Before starting Ph.D., I completed my undergraduate studies at School of the Gifted Young (少年班) in Xi'an Jiaotong University, majoring in Computer Science.

 My main research area lies in studying the foundations of machine learning, such as **the expressive power, robustness, and optimization of neural networks**.
 My work provides theoretical and algorithmic insights into the strengths and weaknesses of fundamental deep learning models and algorithms (often through a **computer science** perspective), based on which I design new (provably better) models/algorithms.
-My first-authored papers has won the **<font color=red>ICLR 2023 Outstanding Paper Award</font>** and **<font color=red>ICLR 2024 Outstanding Paper Honorable Mention</font>**.
+My first-authored papers have won the **<font color=red>ICLR 2023 Outstanding Paper Award</font>** and **<font color=red>ICLR 2024 Outstanding Paper Honorable Mention</font>**.
 My Ph.D. thesis has been selected as the **Outstanding Doctoral Dissertation** in Peking University.

 Here are several research areas I worked on:
 * Understanding the power and limitations of large language models (LLMs) in complex reasoning.